3 Reasons why employee engagement is important

 It’ll show candidates you haven’t hired yet how much you value your employees, while making the ones you have swell with pride.
 It’s a win-win situation, and costs nothing to do.

-Employee Engagement: Good company Culture
+Good company Culture

 Company culture is the individual fingerprint of every business, and only you can really know what your culture is.
 This starts by looking critically at your business and identifying your core objectives and values.
 Once you know these, you can build out your company culture to be reflected in every aspect of your operations.